ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 For the purpose of this tutorial it is mandatory to have [Postman](https://www.getpostman.com/){:target="_blank"} installed which is available as a Chrome extension, as well as a Mac application.
 And it is also mandatory to create an account at [Algorithmia](https://www.algorithmia.com/){:target="_blank"}.

 ### Creating and selecting an environment
 Postman's environment functionality makes it very easy to switch between different environments.
-A set of variables can be configured per environment and when switching thes variables will be repaced accordingly.
-It is very traight forwward for example let’s create an environment called "production".
+A set of variables can be configured per environment and when switching from one environment to the other these will be replaced accordingly.
+For example let’s create an environment called "production".
 Click the "No environment" dropdown in the header and select "Manage environments".
 <br/>
 <br/>
 ![Alt text](/img/postman-2016/manage_environment.png)